ckyy5770/PubSubCoordZmq/README.md

 Default is essentially a message channel with some modifications including:

 1. there should be one and only one default channel, and it should be created when the broker starts.
-2. default channel will never be automatically closed, hence don't need a monitor thread.
-3. in stead of receiving messages from one specific topic like a normal message channel, it will receive messages from all topics.
+2. in stead of receiving messages from one specific topic like a normal message channel, it will receive messages from all topics.
-4. the default channel will be taking charge of making new message channels: for every message received, the main channel will look up the channel map, see if there is a channel for it, if there is not, make a new one.
+3. the default channel will be taking charge of registering new topics to load balancer: for every message received, the main channel will look up the current load plan, see if there is a channel for it, if there is not, report it.
-5. every message should be sent to default channel if zookeeper server doesn't have a registered channel for it.
+4. if a publisher do not have a sender for a specific topic, it should send the message to default channel of a random broker to get channel registered on load balancer.

 ## Publisher